 For Fichte, the significance of the phrase “not an opinion to be held, but a work to be done” consists in the fact that his idealism, as we have seen, is not a doctrine, but a project.
 It is our task to bring about the ideal; to create a world that is entirely a projection of human subjectivity — not through some magical act of projection, but through the Baconian mastery of nature.
 Frederick Beiser writes that according to the Baconian tradition, “knowledge is the product of action rather than contemplation, of making the world conform to our demands rather than trying to mirror its essence through rational theorizing.”
 In an earlier essay, I quoted the rather more famous lines from Bacon’s Temporis Masculus Partus: “My only earthly wish is . . . to stretch the deplorably narrow limits of man’s dominion over the universe to their promised bounds. . . .
 [Nature will be] bound into service, hounded in her wanderings and put on the rack and tortured for her secrets.”

 I suppose I am stating the obvious at this point if I say of Fichte that it would be hard to find a thinker who better embodies everything that those of us on the Right despise about “modernity.”
 Indeed, his philosophy seems at times like a distillation, in purest form, of exactly the poison that is killing us.
 (Though, as I mentioned earlier and will discuss in a future essay, Heidegger believes that it is Nietzsche who is the ultimate “modern thinker.”)
 But it gets worse than this.
 I have so far said almost nothing about Fichte’s radical political views, his support for the French Revolution, his universalism, his belief in the infinite perfectibility of man, and his desire to eradicate the individual (!).
-By the same token, I have also said little about Fichte’s German nationalism, his advocacy of a kind of “national socialism” in his work The Closed Commercial State, and his subsequent influence on the German Right.
-Fichte is often an utterly horrifying philosopher, but he is an astonishingly rich and multifaceted one.
-I have, in addition, still not followed through on my promise, made many essays ago, to explore the indebtedness of Julius Evola’s “Magical Idealism” to the philosophy of Fichte.
+It is to these matters that I will turn in my next essay, “Forgotten Roots of the Left: Fichte’s Moral and Political Philosophy.”
+Of course, I will also need to say something about Fichte’s German nationalism, his advocacy of a kind of “national socialism” in his work The Closed Commercial State, and his subsequent influence on the German Right.

 * * *